melodyvistal-14/LW3_IS107_-Merged_Data_DAX-_and-_DAX-Function_Insights/README.md

      - The columns that describe customers are CustomerName and Region.
 3. Which columns represent transactions?
      - The columns that represent transactions are OrderID, OrderDate, Product, Quantity, and SalesAmount.

+PART 2

+1. Why must dimension tables contain unique keys?
+2. What problems occur if duplicates exist in DimCustomer?

+PART 3

+Guide Questions
+1. What is a primary key?
+2. Why is CustomerID a foreign key in FactSales?

+PART 4

+1. Why should relationships flow from dimension to fact?
+2. What happens if the relationship is Many-to-Many?

+PART 5

+1. Did sales aggregate correctly per customer?
+2. What would happen if relationships were missing?